NOAAS Fairweather: Crew

-Fairweather, like all NOAA ships, is a ship and is operated by commissioned officers of the NOAA Corps and civilian wage mariners.
+Fairweather, like all NOAA ships, is operated by commissioned officers of the NOAA Corps and civilian wage mariners.
 Fairweather was originally complemented for a crew of 69 people, with additional berthing capability for visitors and scientists.
 Now the ship is complimented at 45 people.
 In 2022 the Chief Engineer (CME) became the youngest person to make CME in NOAA history.
 The ship generally spends over 150 days per year at sea.

 Equipment and mission

-Fairweather has two Kongsberg Gruppen multibeam echosounders, models EM712 and EM2040.
+Fairweather has a Kongsberg Gruppen EM712 multibeam echosounder.
 Her four survey launches have Kongsberg EM2040 multibeam echosounders.
 In addition, Fairweather can tow an L3/Klein System 5000 sidescan sonar, and her launches can be equipped with additional hull-mounted L3/Klein System 5000 sidescan sonars.
 These sidescan sonars are used for near-shore Arctic survey operations.
 Additionally, Fairweathers personnel routinely establish horizontal and vertical control instruments, such as Global Positioning System (GPS) base stations and tide-level measuring devices, in the remote areas in which the ship works.
 Using this technology, the crew of Fairweather can map the ocean floor fully.
 These data are primarily used to update NOAA's nautical charts, but are increasingly used in other areas such as tsunami displacement modeling, flood mapping, and the mapping of fish habitats.